 6. Be flexible

-The first few days of a newborn’s life can be a hazy memory for new parents who are often sleep-deprived and running on adrenalin.
-Know that you are capturing a magical time for the family, and your photos of their life in that narrow slice of time will be treasured.
+Sometimes, you’ll struggle, and that’s okay.
+Just do the best you can, and your clients will be appreciative.
+The first few days of a newborn’s life can be a hazy memory for new parents (who are often sleep-deprived and running on adrenalin).
+So know that you’re capturing an important time for the family, and that – no matter how well you do – your photos of your client’s lives will be treasured.

 Table of contents